whomwah/alfred-github-workflow/README.md

 environment variable `LOCAL_SRC` from
 [within the workflow in Alfred](https://www.alfredapp.com/help/workflows/advanced/variables/#environment).
-If you set this `ENV` to a path pointing at your local repo (use `pwd` in your repo folder) the workflow will use your local repo instead.
+If you set this `ENV` to a path pointing at your local repo (use `pwd` in your repo folder with a `/` at the end) the workflow will use your local repo instead.
 Note: This will only use your local src code.
 Any icons are served from the workflow installed.
 You can get to this folder by right clicking on the workflow in Alfred and choosing `Open in Finder`.

 ### Build your own workflow